robertmuth/Cwerg/README.md

 * Shared libs.
 The extra indirection and
   PC relative addressing adds complexity and slows programs down, not to mention the DLL hell problem.
-* Sophisticated instruction scheduling which is less important from memory bound code and out-of-order CPUs.
+* Sophisticated instruction scheduling which is less important for memory bound code and out-of-order CPUs.
 * Sophisticated loop optimizations.
+Probably best left to the frontend.
 * Variable sized stack frames (alloca).
-This would require a frame pointer and makes it more difficult to reason about stack overflows.
+This requires a frame pointer, wasting a register, and makes it more difficult to reason about stack overflows.
-* Tail call optimizations
-* A standard library with unicode and locale support.
+* A large standard library with unicode and locale support.
 Those add a lot of complexity and are better left to dedicated libraries.

 It is not clear if an [X86-64 backend](CpuX64/README.md) will fit into the